gitbito/CLI/README.md

 ##### Disabling Comments:

-To disable comments in prompt file (undo the behaviour discussed above), you can use -i/--ignore flag in your command for Bito CLI.
+To treat # as normal character and not a special character to mark starting of a comment (which is the default behavior), one can use -i/--ignore flag in your command for Bito CLI.
+Using -i/--ignore flag in your command for Bito CLI will let Bito CLI know to not treat ```#``` specially and use it as part of the prompt for processing.

 Eg. "bito -p prompt.txt -i" will make sure that even if ```#``` is present in your prompt file, it won't be considered as a comment and your file will be processed as it is.